 7.5 Fund Management

-Regulations on banking and investments will be published and distributed periodically to the various operating units in Section 9.0, Banking and Investments, of the Business Procedures Manual.
+Regulations on banking and investments will be published and distributed periodically to the various operating units in Section 9.0, Banking and Investments, of the University System of Georgia (USG) Business Procedures Manual.

 Electronic funds transfer is the required method for payroll payments to employees, making funds available to the employee by the authorized pay date, unless the employee can provide documentation of having an “un-bankable” status; i.e., the employee is unable to obtain a bank account.
 Direct deposit is defined as the electronic transfer of funds from the employer to a depository institution designated by the employee, which makes the funds available to the employee by the authorized pay date.